HTML Basics: Navigating the World of Deleted or Strike-Through Text – A DEL vs. S Breakdown

-Strike-through Text: DEL and S – What is the Difference?
+Strike-through Text: del and s – What is the Difference?

-In practice, the <del> tag is very rarely used, as the strikethrough makes the web page unclear and the user is given almost no additional information.
+In practice, the <del> tag is very rarely used, as strikethrough makes the web page unclear and the user is given almost no additional information.

-A part of text that is indicated as deleted starts with <del> and must be closed with </del>.
+A part of text that is marked as deleted begins with <del> and must end with </del>.

 Example